Human immunodeficiency virus (HIV) infection

 Clinical guidelines

-- Australian STI management guidelines for use in primary care - an online resource for primary care health professionals which provide concise information to support the prevention, testing, diagnosis, management and treatment of STIs.
+- Australian STI management guidelines for use in primary care8 - an online resource for primary care health professionals which provide concise information to support the prevention, testing, diagnosis, management and treatment of STIs.

-- Management of people with HIV who place others at risk - this guideline provides direction on the management of the small sub-set of people living with Human Immunodeficiency Virus (HIV) who place others at risk of HIV.
+- Management of people with HIV who place others at risk9 - this guideline provides direction on the management of the small sub-set of people living with Human Immunodeficiency Virus (HIV) who place others at risk of HIV.

-- National Guidelines for the Management of Healthcare Workers Living with Blood Borne Viruses Who Perform Exposure Prone Procedures at Risk of Exposure to Blood Borne Viruses - this guideline provides the minimum recommended processes for the management of human immunodeficiency virus (HIV), hepatitis B virus (HBV), and hepatitis C virus (HCV) infected healthcare workers (HCWs).
+- National Guidelines for the Management of Healthcare Workers Living with Blood Borne Viruses Who Perform Exposure Prone Procedures at Risk of Exposure to Blood Borne Viruses 10 - this guideline provides the minimum recommended processes for the management of human immunodeficiency virus (HIV), hepatitis B virus (HBV), and hepatitis C virus (HCV) infected healthcare workers (HCWs).

-- Management of occupational exposure to blood and body fluids - this guideline provides the minimum recommended procedures for the immediate assessment, management and follow-up of individuals who have been exposed (or suspect they have been exposed) to blood borne viruses (BBV), and recommendations for initiation of post-exposure prophylaxis (PEP) in occupational settings.
+- Management of occupational exposure to blood and body fluids11 - this guideline provides the minimum recommended procedures for the immediate assessment, management and follow-up of individuals who have been exposed (or suspect they have been exposed) to blood borne viruses (BBV), and recommendations for initiation of post-exposure prophylaxis (PEP) in occupational settings.

-- Post-Exposure Prophylaxis after Non-Occupational and Occupational Exposure to HIV: Australian Guidelines - outline the management of individuals who have been exposed (or suspect they have been exposed) to HIV in non-occupational and occupational settings.
+- Post-Exposure Prophylaxis after Non-Occupational and Occupational Exposure to HIV: Australian Guidelines12 - outline the management of individuals who have been exposed (or suspect they have been exposed) to HIV in non-occupational and occupational settings.

 Health alert information